 Call and Response

 This is a very popular strategy to gain the attention of your students.
 The teacher calls out a statement, then the students need to respond!
-Check out our Attention-Grabbing Phrase Cards.
+Check out our Attention-Grabbing Phrase Cards for ideas.

 At the beginning of each week, display the phrase that will be the attention grabber for that week.
 Each week, change it so that the students have enough time to get used to one saying!